This page offers an overview of CockroachDB's encryption features.

-CockroachDB's Encryption at Rest (Enterprise) feature provides transparent encryption of a node's data on the local disk.
+In addition, the Encryption at Rest (Enterprise) feature provides transparent encryption of data on cluster disks.
 It allows encryption of all files on disk using AES in counter mode, with all key sizes allowed.

 Encryption is performed in the storage layer and configured per store.
 All files used by the store, regardless of contents, are encrypted with the desired algorithm.

 For more details about the encryption keys used by CockroachDB, as well as how to handle them, see Encryption keys used by CockroachDB.
 The following sections provide more information and recommendations for the Encryption at Rest (Enterprise) feature.

 Key rotation is necessary for Encryption at Rest for multiple reasons: